k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 }
 ~~~

-### Use Case 3: LLM Profiling by Property (experimental)
+### Use Case 3: LLM Profiling by Description

 Running the LLM Profiling plugin can be effective when either the columns have meaningful names or the column values provide some insight or the combination of both.
 However, this is not always the case.
 Sometimes the table and column names are not meaningful and there is no data in them.
 On the other hand, some field properties can shed more light on how to profile a column.
 The LLM plugin can use a field property's values to perform the profiling.

-For example, when the table and column names are not meaningful, the descriptions (or remarks) might have been included in the data source for each table and/or column explaining what is stored in them.
+For example, when the table and column names are not meaningful, the **descriptions** (or remarks) might have been included in the data source for each table and/or column explaining what is stored in them.

 To include the value of the ```description``` property in the LLM analysis, use the following syntax in the ```userPrompt```: ```${property.description}```.